-Gilian lives with her aunt.
+In her home, Gilian helps by carrying water, gathering firewood and sewing.
+She lives with her aunt.
 Her aunt is sometimes employed as a laborer.
-Gilian works at home carrying water, gathering firewood and sewing.
 There are 4 children in the family.

-As part of Compassion's ministry, Gilian participates in church activities, Bible class and youth group.
-She is also in high school where her performance is below average.
-Volleyball, singing and telling stories are her favorite activities.
+For fun, Gilian enjoys volleyball, singing and telling stories.
+She attends church activities, Bible class and youth group regularly and is in high school where her performance is below average.

 Gilian lives in the hillside community of Kizinga, home to approximately 25,300 residents.
 Typical houses are constructed of dirt floors, clay walls and corrugated tin roofs.
 The primary ethnic group is Bakiga and the most commonly spoken language is Rukiga.

 The regional diet consists of maize, beans, sorghum and potatoes.
 Common health problems in this area include malaria and HIV/AIDS.
 Half of the adults in Kizinga are unemployed but some work as subsistence farmers and earn the equivalent of $10 per month.
 This community needs improved farming methods, teachers and income-generating activities.

 Your sponsorship allows the staff of Kizinga Child Development Center to provide Gilian with Bible studies, health education, supplementary food, health screenings, first aid training, games, career guidance and scholastic materials.
 The center staff will also provide parenting workshops, improved farming methods education and supplemental food for the parents or guardians of Gilian.

 Straddling the equator, Uganda has a diverse terrain with plains, forests, lakes, swamps and mountains.
 Much of the south is forested and most of the north is grassland.
 The country's high altitude moderates the tropical climate.
 The population is largely rural; its density is highest in the south.